 Michael Cohen negotiates for silence

-2016: Actress Karen McDougal's attorney Keith M. Davidson approaches the National Enquire about selling her story of an affair she had with Trump in 2006 and 2007, according to documents later filed by the Federal Election Commission.
+2016: Actress Karen McDougal's attorney Keith Davidson approaches the National Enquirer about selling her story of an affair she had with Trump in 2006 and 2007, according to documents later filed by the Federal Election Commission.

-- The National Enquirer secures the rights to her story for $150,000 but never publishes it — a tactic used to quash her claims to prevent its influence in the election, which its parent company American Media Inc. (AMI) admits to in a 2018 non-prosecution agreement.
+- The Enquirer secures the rights to her story for $150,000, but never publishes it — a tactic used to quash her claims to prevent their influence in the election, which its parent company American Media Inc. (AMI) admits to in a 2018 non-prosecution agreement.

-- Cohen — Trump's former lawyer — links up with David Pecker, chair and CEO of AMI, to discuss possibly buying the nondisclosure portion of McDougal's agreement with AMI for $125,000.
+- Trump's then-lawyer Michael Cohen links up with David Pecker, chair and CEO of AMI, to discuss possibly buying the nondisclosure portion of McDougal's agreement with AMI for $125,000.

-- Davidson, who now also represents Daniels, tells the National Enquirer she is willing to share details about her alleged affair on the record.
+- Davidson, who now also represents Daniels, tells the Enquirer she's willing to share details about her alleged affair on the record.
 The Enquirer notifies Cohen, who agrees to pay Daniels $130,000 in exchange for the rights to her story and a nondisclosure agreement.

 Cohen seeks reimbursement